hemantpande/Computer-science-notes/Operating systems notes.md

 	Let's look at the anotomy of a process.

-	a.
-Every program has a lot of functions, all functions are loaded in RAM.
+	- Every program has a lot of functions, all functions are loaded in RAM.
-	b.
-The order of function execution is maintained on a STACK.
+	- The order of function execution is maintained on a STACK.
-	c.
-All variables initiated at runtime are allocated on a HEAP.
+	- All variables initiated at runtime are allocated on a HEAP.
-	d.
-The block of RAM allocated to each process is called as "Process control block" (PCB)
+	- The block of RAM allocated to each process is called as "Process control block" (PCB)

 ```
 	Process control block